 Figure 5.
 Opening VISA Properties Tab

-For this example, you entered TDS2024 as your VISA Alias.
+For this example, you entered TDS2024 as our VISA Alias.
 It is important to choose an alias that you can immediately identify with the intended instrument.
-This is especially important for large systems featuring many instruments.
+This is especially important for large systems involving many instruments.